CPJ03/download-all-links-from-a-page/README.md

 # Download All Links From A Page

 This repo showcase how my colleagues and I work on this site: https://www.arcweb.com/clients/reports, to get all the pdf downloaded into local device.
-Due to urgency of this project, the method provided below is not optimized.
+Due to urgency of this project, the method provided below is <ins>not optimized</ins>.

 ### You need:
 1. Chrome Browser